 While some sales and service teams use chat systems, call center phone communication is still the method of choice for callers and colleagues.
 If your support staff relies heavily on the office phone system, you have a contact center.

 Call experience can make a big impact on customer satisfaction.
 Features such as Interactive Voice Response (IVR), hold music, and status messages help guide callers and keep them informed as they move through the queue.

 Call queues and customer relationship management (CRM) integrations allow sales and service teams to organize calls based on availability, as well as easily access customer data, to better address the caller’s needs.

 Simplify Communications Procedures

-Utilizing integrated chat features and presence indicators can help sales and service teams effectively manage a call and promptly answer customer questions – all while simplifying staff communications.
+Utilizing integrated chat features and presence indicators can help sales and service teams effectively manage a call and promptly answer customer questions – all while simplifying call center staff communications.

 Enhance Staff Training